 What CADR do I need for a 1,000 sq. ft. open floor plan?+

 For basic air quality maintenance (2 air changes per hour), you need at least 267 CADR.
 For allergy relief (4+ ACH), you need 530+ CADR.
-The Coway Airmega 400 and Blueair Classic 605 both exceed these thresholds.
-The Honeywell HPA300 at 320 CADR handles the basic requirement at a lower price.
+The Coway Airmega 400 exceeds both thresholds, and the Blueair Blue Pure 211i Max at 410 CADR handles the basic requirement with room to spare at just $244.99.
+The Honeywell HPA300 at 320 CADR is another budget-friendly option.

 Are open floor plan air purifiers louder?+